 President: Rainer Arnold (Rainer belongs to the Cardiff Swiss)

-Vice President & Treasurer: Rolf Brown (Rolf belongs to the Swansea Swiss
+Vice President & Treasurer: Rolf Brown (founder member) Rolf belongs to the Swansea Swiss

 Ruth Thomas, (founder member) Swansea, 1997 – 2007